UdK-VPT/BuildingSystems/docs/source/introduction.rst

 .. figure:: /images/SDE2014TeamRooftop.*
    :scale: 60 %

-   The Rooftop building, which is designed for a placement on the roof of a Berlin old building (UdK Berlin/TU Berlin contribution to the competition Solar Decathlon Europe 2014)
+   The Rooftop building, which is designed for placement on the roof of a Berlin old building (UdK Berlin/TU Berlin contribution to the competition Solar Decathlon Europe 2014)

 **Level of detail (LOD) 1D**: In this case the adaptive building model uses more spatially resolved algorithms and models